Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

   --insecure            This option explicitly allows insecure SSL
                         connections.
   --lengthy             Extended reporting.
-  --match MATCH         Only report findings whose component or title matches
+  --match MATCH         Only check findings whose component or title matches
                         this Python regular expression.
 Matched against the component and against the finding title separately, so an anchored expression still works on either of the